hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 This proposal provides a specification for the behavior of rosters starting from their creation from the Address Book to their terminal state within the TSS specification.
 A roster reaches a terminal state when it is either adopted by the platform or replaced by a new roster.
+The candidate roster will always get adopted on the next software upgrade.

 The Hedera App (henceforth reffered to as 'App') will maintain a version of the Address Book as a dynamic list that reflects the desired future state of the network's nodes.
 This dynamic list of Addresses will be continuously updated by HAPI transactions, such as those that create, update, or delete nodes.
-At some point when the App decides to adopt a new address book, it will create a `Roster` object with information from the Address Book and pass it to the platform.
+At some point when the App decides it's time to begin work on adopting a new address book (scope beyond this proposal), it will create a `Roster` object with information from the Address Book and pass it to the platform.

 The mechanism for doing so is detailed below.